viamrobotics/docs/static/include/micro-rdk.md

 {{% card link="/services/data/capture/" %}}
 {{< /cards >}}

-Click on each supported resource to see supported models, API methods, and configuration info.
+Click on each supported resource to see available models, API methods, and configuration info.

 See [GitHub](https://github.com/viamrobotics/micro-rdk) for code examples and more information on the micro-RDK.